Abdulmumin1/yaqeen.me/src/routes/blog/posts/how_to_animate_state_change_Svelte.md

 ## How?

-we can achieve this with the `{#key …}` block, which is part of the super useful is list of logic blocks Svelte provides.
+we can achieve this with the `{#key …}` block, which is part of the super useful list of logic blocks Svelte provides.

 > view the complete list of logic blocks [here](https://svelte.dev/docs/logic-blocks)